For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 Diffusing natural front light

-If you don’t have a diffuser with you, positioning your subjects in “open shade” is a great way of diffusing (softening) the light.
-An example of open shade is the shade underneath a tree.
+If you don’t have a handheld light diffuser with you, positioning your subjects in “open shade” is a great way of diffusing (softening) the light.
+An example of open shade for photos is the shade underneath a tree.

 Position your subject with their back towards the tree, facing the open in the direction of the sun.
 The light is still coming from the front, but it’s not hitting them directly, so the shadows are diffused and a lot softer.